Saturday, December 19, 2015

 Aroma and Flavor – 1.00 out of 3 mugs

-Is it possible to get a bad bottle of root beer.
+Is it possible to get a bad bottle of root beer?
 Well, based on my second try, yes.
-The second bottle is nothing like the first.
+The second bottle is different from the first.
 While it is still not GREAT, it is slightly above average.
-Enough to up the score from the original 1 rot a 2 for this category.
+Enough to up the score from the original 1 to a 2 for this category.
 The second bottle lacked the aroma and had a pleasing mix of spice.
-Still lacked a little e in the Sarsaparilla but the caramel was noted.
+It still lacked a little e in the Sarsaparilla, but the caramel was noted.
 The aroma is slight.
 My first thought was this was going to have a medicinal taste.
 I was right!
-My first sip brought a quick realization there are no memorable qualities and little root beer enjoyment.
-It is almost tolerable at first sip and then some unknown aftertaste arrives.
+My first sip made me realize that root beer has no memorable qualities and little enjoyment.
+It is almost tolerable at first sip, and then some unknown aftertaste arrives.
 I can’t place it, but I do not like it.
 I sense a slight vanilla taste with a caramel splash.
 Still, the unknown aftertaste is a little more than I enjoyed.
 Almost a rancid aftertaste.
 Can root beer go bad/sour?

 Head – 1.0 out of 3 mugs